 Please review the above link as it goes over nearly every problem that has been recorded to date!
 Most (but not all) of the common issues are listed below.

-“A System update is required” at boot or a White/Yellow Screen after “Open your eyes…”
+"A System update is required" / White or Yellow Screen after "Open your eyes..."

-This is caused by the game’s latest update not being installed.
-Breath of the Wild must be using the latest update to work properly at all.
-Follow our dumping guide to dump and install the latest game update and then install it on Cemu, make sure the game is updated on your Wii U console before doing so.
+This is caused by the game's latest update not being installed.
+Breath of the Wild must be using the latest update to work properly.
+Follow our dumping guide to rip and then install the latest game update on Cemu, make sure the game is updated on your Wii U console before proceeding.

 Game is stuck at around 20~30FPS